-Even if you only want to soundproof one room, whether it be your bedroom for a sound night’s sleep or because you want your own recording room, soundproofing your walls is an appealing idea.
-Yet you might be reluctant to do it.
-Maybe you don’t have any idea how to soundproof walls, or you are not sure if it is affordable.
+Even if you only want to soundproof one room, whether it be your bedroom for a sound night’s sleep or your own recording room, soundproofing your walls is an appealing idea.
+Yet, you might be reluctant to do it.
+Maybe you don’t have any idea how to soundproof walls, or you aren’t sure if it’s affordable.
 Don’t worry!
 There are ways to soundproof a wall cheaply and efficiently!

 How to Soundproof a Wall Cheaply